Frix-x/klippain/docs/mmu.md

 <details>
 <summary><sub>🔸 Read more about this error...</sub></summary>

-If the gate is "correctly" loaded and this error appears, this is generally due to the fact that the gate was previously marked as empty and its state has not been updated.
+&nbsp;&nbsp;If the gate is "correctly" loaded and this error appears, this is generally due to the fact that the gate was previously marked as empty and its state has not been updated.
 To correct during print for example you can use the command: `MMU_GATE_MAP GATE=1 AVAILABLE=1` (adapt for your GATE number...)

-a good practice is to check the gates state after make changes in filaments with the command `MMU_GATE_MAP` to be sure all your setup is correct.
+&nbsp;&nbsp;A good practice is to check the gates state after make changes in filaments with the command `MMU_GATE_MAP` to be sure all your setup is correct.
 The command `MMU_CHECK_GATE` can update the MAP for all MMU gates.
 But you can also use for exemple `MMU_CHECK_GATE TOOLS=0,2,5` to check and update only tools 0, 2 and 5.

 </details>